Rangers' Calhoun has surgery for broken jaw after HBP

 Rangers’ Calhoun has surgery for broken jaw after HBP

 SURPRISE, Ariz.
-(AP) — Texas Rangers outfielder Willie Calhoun had surgery to repair his broken jaw Monday, a day after being hit in the face by a fastball.
+(AP) — Texas Rangers outfielder Willie Calhoun was having surgery to repair his broken jaw Monday, a day after being hit in the face by a fastball.

-“Hey guys, just want to thank everyone for your prayers,” Calhoun tweeted Monday night.
-“I just got out of surgery and I’m doing well.
-Can’t wait to be back hitting homers soon.”

-Surgeons were prepared to wire Calhoun’s jaw shut but instead installed a plate to steady the fracture, which should make for a quicker recovery.
-Rangers general manager Jon Daniels said Calhoun would be released from the hospital this week, possibly Tuesday, and will be re-evaluated in two weeks, at which time Texas may get a better idea of his timetable for a return.

-The 25-year-old Calhoun set career highs with 21 homers, a .269 average and an .848 OPS in 83 games for Texas last season.
+Rangers manager Chris Woodward said Calhoun was being operated on prior to Texas’ spring training game against the Oakland Athletics.
+Woodward said doctors would decide during the procedure whether Calhoun would need to have his mouth wired shut, or if a plate would be inserted.

+The recovery if he only needs a plate is expected to be shorter.
+Woodward also said the team was not yet sure if Calhoun had a concussion.

-The left-handed hitter was struck by a first-inning fastball from Los Angeles Dodgers left-hander Julio Urías — a former minor league teammate and friend of Calhoun’s.
+The left-handed hitting Calhoun was hit by a first-inning fastball from Los Angeles Dodgers left-hander Julio Urias — a former minor league teammate and friend of Calhoun’s.
 Drafted by the Dodgers in 2015, Calhoun was traded to Texas in July 2017 in a package for Yu Darvish.

-The 25-year-old Calhoun was airlifted to a hospital, and Woodward left Texas’ game to meet him there.
-He was joined by Daniels, as well as Calhoun’s family, which had recently arrived in Arizona and was watching Calhoun play for the first time this spring.
+The 25-year-old Calhoun was air-lifted to a hospital, and Woodward left Texas’ game to meet him there.
+He was joined by general manager Jon Daniels, as well as Calhoun’s family, which had recently arrived in Arizona and was watching Calhoun play for the first time this spring.

 Woodward said he got emotional on the field and quickly decided to leave the game.